jojo2956481/push_swap/README.md

 - make fclean : remove every .o files in addition of executable files (push_swap & checker)
 - make re : remove like make fclean & recompile like make all

+If the input is invalid, the program returns "Error".

 Run the program by passing a list of integers as arguments:
 ~~~
 ./push_swap 5 6 3 2 1 4 7 8 9